Smoac/openbis-fork/api-openbis-javascript/npm/packages/README.md

 - in openbis.esm folder execute:
   - `npm login` (this will open a web browser window and ask you to login to NPM, the credentials can be found in "openbis-team" mailbox in "accounts" folder, see: https://unlimited.ethz.ch/display/IDSIS/openBIS+Team+Email)
   - `npm publish --access public`

+## How to test the published package

+- start up openBIS Application Server in dev mode (i.e. running at localhost:8888)
+- in test-app folder execute:
+  - `npm unlink @openbis/openbis.esm`
+  - `npm install @openbis/openbis.esm`
+  - `npm start`
+- open http://localhost:3000 and check everything works as expected (click the button to get a popup with a list of spaces)
+- stop test-app
+- in test-app-ts folder execute:
+  - `npm unlink @openbis/openbis.esm`
+  - `npm install @openbis/openbis.esm`
+  - `npm start`
+- open http://localhost:3000 and check everything works as expected (click the button to get a popup with a list of spaces)
+- stop test-app-ts

+## How to unpublish a package

+- to unpublish a specific version of the already published package execute:
+  - `npm unpublish @openbis/openbis.esm@<VERSION>` (e.g. `npm unpublish @openbis/openbis.esm@1.0.1`)
+- note that NPM imposes some rules on what can be unpublished and what cannot: https://docs.npmjs.com/policies/unpublish
+- more details on the unpublish command can be found here: https://docs.npmjs.com/cli/v10/commands/npm-unpublish